MadBomber/shared_tools/lib/shared_tools/ruby_llm/mcp/README.md

-These tools require the ruby_llm-mcp gem
+These MCP clients require the ruby_llm-mcp gem version >= 0.5.1